Bebels History, Family Crest & Coats of Arms

 The surname Bebels was first found in the duchy of Wuerttemberg, where the family came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.
 The name originates from "Boebel," a word which referred to something small.
 Chronicles first mention Wernhard dictus Bebele, who was born in Frankfurt around 1307.
 Ancient chronicles also mention Hans der Bebler (c.1376) of Waldshut, Hans Baebler (c.1358) of Aargau, and Hans Boebel (c.1480) of Wuerttemberg.

-Important Dates for the Bebels family
+Early History of the Bebels family

 This web page shows only a small excerpt of our Bebels research.
 Another 151 words (11 lines of text) covering the years 1793, 1856, 1472, 1518, 1501, 1690, 1723, 1804, 1913 and 1869 are included under the topic Early Bebels History in all our PDF Extended History products and printed products wherever possible.